 Visualise your goals by listing them.
 This helps you to be specific in when and how you intend to live up to your resolutions and allows you to set priorities.
 It also helps to make a note on how motivated you are to reach these goals.
 Refer to your list whenever you have the feeling that you're falling behind in what you’ve planned.

-Family and friends can be of great help when it comes to living up to your resolutions.
-Tell those close to you about your intentions and ask them for support.
+Family and friends can be of great help in these coronavirus times when it comes to living up to your resolutions.
+Tell those close to you about your intentions (by video chat for example) and ask them for support.
 Perhaps there’s someone likeminded around you with similar ambitions, in which case you can use this chance to reach the goals together.